jason1440049328/Sludge-Runner/README.md

 # Sludge Runner Final Project

 This was my final project for my Digital Systems class.
 I implemented a obstacle-avoidance game with the goal of racing to the finish line as fast as possible.
 Controls are interfaced through a NexysA7 FPGA and visual components output through a VGA screen.
-Logic is controlled through in game collision logic as well as MIPS assembly code for execution during certain conditions. **Certain parts of the processor have been removed/broken on purpose due to ongoing coursework that I TA for that involve students building their own implementation of a multi-cycle pipelined processor.**
+Logic is controlled through in game collision logic as well as MIPS assembly code for execution during certain conditions. **Certain parts of the processor have been removed/broken on purpose in this public repository due to ongoing coursework that I TA for that involve students building their own implementation of a multi-cycle pipelined processor.**

 ### Processor Implementation